 - SafeUpdates for WordPress is generally available now.
 Cloudways will take care of detecting and testing the WordPress updates for you.
 Check the detailed update here.

-I had a look at what the existing customers say about Cloudways.
+Even though I had a good experience with Cloudways, I had a look at what the other existing customers say about Cloudways.
 It has got an excellent rating on Trustpilot.

 As per G2, Cloudways is the #2 managed hosting provider in the SMB category.

 Here is a customer review where he talks about how he got a 100% rating on Google page speed analytics and GTMetrix for the website hosted on Cloudways.

 At the same time, another customer has reported a terrible customer care experience which the Cloudways team should look at it.

 However, by far my experience has been great in terms of the platform as well as customer support.